-With 2021 in the rear-view mirror, the Quickscribe team is looking forward to helping you navigate and keep informed about important legislation coming your way in 2022.
+With 2021 in the rear-view mirror, the Quickscribe team is looking forward to helping you navigate and keep informed about important local government legislation coming your way in 2022.
 To kick off the new year, we are pleased to announce some new enhancements to your Quickscribe service, including (much) faster load times for laws and an expanded limit to the "Recently Viewed" laws (left navigation).
-You can expect to see further enhancements in the coming months, including a new sortable bookmarks feature, an expansion of the Keyword Alert and the indexing of Supplemental Notes to be included in keyword searches.
+You can expect to see further enhancements in the coming months, including a new sortable bookmarks feature, an expansion of the Keyword Alert and further enhancements to the Date Calculator (left navigation) - an invaluable tool for anyone involved in the upcoming local government elections.